Departmental Language Programme 2020-21

 Timetables for the classes in your department can be accessed here - DLP Timetable

-Frequently asked questions about our Departmental Language Programme (DLP) are answered below.
+Frequently asked questions by staff and students about our Departmental Language Programme (DLP) are answered below.

 What is DLP?